mdayaram/gochallenge/README.md

 ### Learning about Go

+For pure beginners, a great place to start and get your bearings is in the [How to Write Go Code](http://golang.org/doc/code.html) tutorial which teaches you the essentials on how to organize your code, important environment variables to set, and general code structure.

 If you haven't already, I would strongly recommend you take the [Golang Tour](http://tour.golang.org/).
 It's a very well done tour that teaches you the essentials of the language without bogging you down with any of the details.